 Gottaswing is America's largest exclusively swing dance instruction and dance event promotion company.
 Lessons are very reasonably priced and require no long term contract.
 You don't need to bring a partner (we rotate partners in class), experience is not required, and we welcome dancers of all ages at all our events and classes.
 What makes us special is our attention to creating a community of swing dancers through lessons and weekly swing dances.
 Please email Debra@gottaswing.com or call our dance hotline, 703.359.9882 with any questions.

-Ensembles in residence at Hill Center provide top tier music performance coupled with children's programming.
+Ensembles in residence at Hill Center provide top tier music performance.
 The aim of the series is to bring the city's rich musical environment to the Hill community.

 -The Washington Post, "Music for the head and the heart"

-Hill Flicks/Documentary Fridays brings viewers a unique series of films and documentaries based on a wide variety of topics.
+Hill Flicks brings viewers a unique series of films and documentaries based on a wide variety of topics.
 As often as possible, after the screening a discussion with the director, filmmaker or other involved party will take place to further build our understanding of and insight on the topic at hand.
-Past Hill Flicks/Documentary Friday films have included Elvis: Return to Tupelo, SPLIT: A Deeper Divide and Kings of Pastry.
+Past Hill Flicks films have included Twisting the Knife-Hitchcock's Scary Love Stories, Hollywood on the Potomac - Films featuring DC, Elvis: Return to Tupelo, SPLIT: A Deeper Divide and Kings of Pastry.

 Bring out the artist in you.
 Hill Center artists in residence guide you with an approach that nurtures your ability to create, to select the right brush to put paint to canvas at the stroke of your hand.
 Beginners and intermediate students can find their Muse within several mediums - including new software creation for aspiring artists moving from traditional palette to electronic tablet.